earth-metabolome-initiative/emi-monorepo/bindings/sirius/README.md

 # Sirius
 SIRIUS is a java-based software framework for the analysis of LC-MS/MS data of metabolites and other "small molecules of biological interest".
-SIRIUS integrates a collection of our tools, including CSI:FingerID (with [COSMIC](https://bio.informatik.uni-jena.de/software/cosmic/), [ZODIAC](https://bio.informatik.uni-jena.de/software/zodiac/) and [CANOPUS](https://bio.informatik.uni-jena.de/software/canopus/).
+SIRIUS integrates a collection of tools, including CSI:FingerID (with [COSMIC](https://bio.informatik.uni-jena.de/software/cosmic/), [ZODIAC](https://bio.informatik.uni-jena.de/software/zodiac/) and [CANOPUS](https://bio.informatik.uni-jena.de/software/canopus/).
 In particular, both the graphical user interface and the command line version of SIRIUS seamlessly integrate the CSI:FingerID and CANOPUS web services.

 For further reading we recommend you to refer to the official [Sirius website](https://bio.informatik.uni-jena.de/software/sirius/).